larsbopark/fuzzing-lecture/exercise/1/README.md

 ## Prerequisites
 We make sure that the docker container is running.
 If it is not running we do so by running the script `build-docker.sh`.
 For a more detailed description of how to launch the script read the `README.md` in the root of the exercise directory.

-## Compiling and Running the Program
+## Compiling and Running the Application
 In this exercise the source code is provided, but in order to a correct blackbox fuzz test we should **avoid** to view the contents for now.
 > Navigating in a terminal can be difficult without former experience here is some helpful commands:
 > - `pwd` - print working directory